Aayam2410/Aayam2410/README.md

 ###

-<p align="left">- 📚 I'm currently delving into Machine Learning and AI<br>- ⚡ In my free time I watch, breathe and eat football⚽ and I also play the guitar🎸</p>
+<p align="left">- 📚 I'm currently delving into Machine Learning and AI<br>- ⚡ In my free time I watch, breathe and eat football⚽ and I also play guitar🎸</p>

 ###